fabioricali/katch/README.md

 You can view the changelog <a target="_blank" href="https://github.com/fabioricali/katch/blob/master/CHANGELOG.md">here</a>

 ## License
-beJS is open-sourced software licensed under the <a target="_blank" href="http://opensource.org/licenses/MIT">MIT license</a>
+katch is open-sourced software licensed under the <a target="_blank" href="http://opensource.org/licenses/MIT">MIT license</a>

 ## Author
 <a target="_blank" href="http://rica.li">Fabio Ricali</a>